tranhelen/tranhelen/_posts/2016-09-26-youvegraduated1.md

 title: You've Graduated...
 Part One
 category: [blog, design]
 slug: youve-graduated-1
-redirect\_from:
+redirect_from:
  - /ive-graduated-now-what-1
 ---
-*I did a talk at [Bitmaker][1] in Toronto a few weeks ago to aspiring Designers about what to do when starting out.
+*I did a talk at [Bitmaker](https://bitmaker.co/) in Toronto a few weeks ago to aspiring Designers about what to do when starting out.
 I receive a lot of the same type of questions through Twitter and e-mail so I thought I'd expand on the topic.
 This is part one of four.*

 There are four things any particular junior should be concerned about: getting better at their craft, deciding what to do with the job market, preparing themselves and their portfolio, and understanding the environment once you have a position.